 - 3 cardamom pods

-- 1 cup thick coconut milk
+- 1 (14oz) can coconut milk

-- 1 teaspoon tamarind concentrate
+- 1 teaspoon tamarind paste (or concentrate)

-- 6 kaffir lime leaves (sliced)
+- 2 large kaffir lime leaves (sliced)

-- 1 tablespoon palm sugar (or sugar)
+- 1 tablespoon palm sugar (aka coconut sugar) (or brown sugar or sugar)

 - salt to taste

 - Process the chilies, shallots, galangal, ginger, garlic, and lemongrass in a food processor until it forms a paste.